 - Dry eye disease is chronic but can be treated.

-What is Dry Eye Disease
+What is Dry Eye Disease?

 Dry eye disease (DED) is also known as dry eye syndrome, keratoconjunctivitis sicca and ocular surface disease.
 DED is a chronic condition caused by unstable tears and inflammation, and leads to symptoms such as redness, burning, irritation, gritty sensation and blurry vision.

 The Tear Film & Ocular Surface Society Dry Eye Workshop II defines DED as “a symptomatic disease, characterized by a vicious cycle of tear film instability and hyperosmolarity, which leads to increased ocular surface inflammation, damage and neurosensory abnormalities.”1

-Who Gets Dry Eye Disease
+Who Gets Dry Eye Disease?

 Literally everyone.
 If you’re reading this, chances are that you or someone you know has DED.
 Approximately 30 million Americans, and over 300 million people worldwide are affected by it.1 But the actual number is probably much higher.
 In fact, one in every three eye care clinic visits is related to symptoms of dry eyes.2

 The Impact of Dry Eye Disease

-What Are the Symptoms of Dry Eye
+What Are the Symptoms of Dry Eye Disease?

 Everyone experiences dry eye symptoms differently.
 Your own experience with DED is very important to us, but the typical symptoms are:5

-- Gritty sensation, or foreign body sensation
+- Gritty feeling, or foreign body sensation

 - Blurred vision